joegreene/CS_121_Fall_2014/Weekly Work/Week 12/Resources/README.md

 The worksheet itself is located in its usual place (in the file listing above).

+__NOTE__: The solutions for questions 2, 3, 4, and 6 are in the file directory on
+this page.
+They are high-resolution, so if something seems blurry chances are zooming-in will fix that for you.
+If they are unclear, please let me know.

 ### Worksheet
 Below is the worksheet solutions for this week.